 However, some of the cons that can arise include:

-- Overdose potential as a result of abuse
+- Overdose potential as a result of misuse.

-While some people encounter problems with the medication they use during opioid replacement therapy, it is often seen as the lesser of two evils.
-Addiction to milder opioids is preferable to addiction to more dangerous substances like heroin or morphine.
+While some people encounter problems with the medication they use during opioid replacement therapy, it is generally considered safer than continuing to use substances like heroin, fentanyl, or morphine.
 Decreasing the chance for overdose alone can be enough to save someone’s life.